h-anjru/3d-conformal-testing/README.md

 ## Horn closed-form unit quaternion method
 `hornConf3d()` performs BKP Horn's algorithm for a closed-form solution to the absolute orientation problem (i.e., a 3D conformal transformation)[^1].

 For a set of $n$ points $\mathbf{r}_i = \langle x_i,y_i,z_i \rangle \ \forall i \in (1,...,n)$ whose coordinates are known in both a left and right coordinate system, the algorithm first solves for the best rotation between the systems before solving for scale and translation.
 The algorithm, as well as some notes about its implementation in MATLAB, are summerized below.
-(I reserve derivation and detailed explanation of each step in this algorithm to Horn's concise manuscript.)
+(I defer to Horn's manuscript for derivation and detailed explanation.)

 ### 1. Translate to origin
 Find the centroids of the set of points in each coordinate system $\bar{\mathbf{r}_l}$ and $\bar{\mathbf{r}_r}$.
 Subtract each from its respective set.
 This yields two sets of translated point sets, denoted by a prime: $\mathbf{r}'_{l,i}$ and $\mathbf{r}'_{r,i}$.

 ### 2. Matrix of sums of products
-There is a $3 \times 3$ matrix whose elements are the sums of products of coordinates in the left system multiplied coordinates in the right system.
+There is a $3 \times 3$ matrix whose elements are the sums of products of coordinates in the left system multiplied by coordinates in the right system.
 As notated by Horn, this matrix is
 ```math
 M=\begin{bmatrix}
 S_{xx} & S_{xy} & S_{xz} \\